Kurento/kurento/source/knowledge/browser.rst

 In Firefox 54 and later, you can use ``about:networking``, and select the Logging option, to change *MOZ_LOG* / *MOZ_LOG_FILE* options on the fly (without restarting the browser).

 Lastly, you can also use ``about:config`` and set any log option into the profile preferences, by adding (right-click -> New) a variable named ``logging.<NoduleName>``, and setting it to an integer value of 0-5.
 For example, setting *logging.foo* to *3* will set the module *foo* to start logging at level 3 ("*Info*").
-The special pref *logging.config.LOG_FILE* can be set at runtime to change the log file being output to, and the special boolean prefs *logging.config.sync* and *logging.config.add_timestamp* can be used to control the *sync* and *timestamp* properties:
+The special pref *logging.config.LOG_FILE* can be set at runtime to change the log file being output to, and the special booleans *logging.config.sync* and *logging.config.add_timestamp* can be used to control the *sync* and *timestamp* properties:

 - **sync**: Print each log synchronously, this is useful to check behavior in real time or get logs immediately before crash.
 - **timestamp**: Insert timestamp at start of each log line.

-These are the Mozilla Logging Levels:
+Logging Levels:

 - **(0) DISABLED**: Indicates logging is disabled.
 This should not be used directly in code.
 - **(1) ERROR**: An error occurred, generally something you would consider asserting in a debug build.